WebAssembly/spec/md-proto/WebAssembly.md

 ### Module Contents

 Modules contain a version [index].
-Currently this number is `0xc`.
-The initial stable release of WebAssembly will set it to `0x0`.

 Modules also contain a sequence of sections.
 Each section has a [string] *name* and associated data.

+**Validation:**
+ - The version index is checked to be equal to `0xc`.
+ - For each present [known section](#known-sections), the associated **Validation** clause is performed, if present.
+ - Present known sections are checked to be ordered in the section sequence as they are ordered in the [enumeration of the Known Sections](#known-sections).

+> Some representations do not represent some of the known sections literally;
+they may be combined with other sections or implied by specialized syntax.

+> The initial release of WebAssembly will use an expected version of `0x0`.

+### Known Sections

 There are several *known sections*: